 A (moving) picture is worth a thousand words

 Freshmen reside in the newly built Century Hall.
 The new three-story, 84,000 square-foot residence hall, has two wings, creating an environment where students will live with other students who share the same major, interact with faculty members and have access to academic resources and student services outside of the classroom.
 Each wing features three student activity lounges, one on each floor for pool, foosball and table tennis.
 In addition, each floor includes a TV, two quiet study rooms and a laundry area free to Century residents.

 The two wings of the building are linked together by a one-story common area with a lobby, 24-hour information desk, administration offices, community kitchen, two multipurpose rooms, a group study room and a small collaborative studio known as the Solution Space.
 Outside the common area there are two gas grills, seating space and a courtyard.

-Note: There is an additional $49 per semester fee to live in Tech House.
+Note: There is an additional $49 per semester fee to live in a residential college community.

-Women in science & engineering (WISE) is a residential program for women majoring in engineering, science, and technology programs on the Polytechnic campus.
-The WISE community is located in Century Hall and is part of Tech House.
-The goal of WISE is to encourage academic and career persistence in women who choose careers in engineering, science, and technology.
+Women in Science & Engineering (WiSE) is a residential program for women majoring in engineering, science, and technology fields.
+Part of the larger Ira A. Fulton Schools of Engineering Residential College experience, the goal of WiSE is to encourage academic and career persistence in women who choose careers in engineering, science, and technology.

 General university housing information: Read more